learn-safran-navigation-timing/skydel-plug-ins-documentation/plug-in-development/roles.md

 During simulation initialization, Skydel will ask for a `SkydelRuntimePositionObserver*` from every plug-in instance via the `createRuntimePositionObserver` method.
 It's mandatory to fully give the ownership of the returned pointer to Skydel.

-During simulation, Skydel will send vehicle position data in _ecef_ at 1000 Hz via the `pushPosition` method with the following data structure:
+During simulation, Skydel will send the vehicle position data in _ecef_ at 1000 Hz via the `pushPosition` method with the following data structure:

 | TimedPosition | Unit |
 | :--- | :--- |